 The next question that always arises is which fly box to choose for which situation.
 My general preference is to reduce my gear and go out to the water with the least amount of things in my pockets.
 Sure, there are situations when you need a certain range of different types of flies.
 Still, I then try to choose a few from each category (dries, wet flies, emergers, terrestrials, etc.) and put them all in one or two boxes.
 I simply don’t like cramped pockets of my jacket, vest or waders.
 It feels bulky and hinders my casting.

-Fly boxes of different sizes, shapes and materials
+Different sizes, shapes and materials

-Of course the size of the fly box increases with the size of the flies.
+Of course the size of the box increases with the size of the flies.
 A streamer for pike or hucho fishing definitely takes more space than tiny dry flies.
 Over the next few paragraphs I want to give you an overview of the fly cases I use, show you for which situation or species I use what type and work out the advantages and disadvantages of different models.

 I group my fly cases mostly according to three features: size, shape and material.
 Naturally the smaller the flies, the smaller you can go in terms of size.
-On some summer days when I fish a small alpine stream, all I bring is a tiny fly box with a few dry fly patterns and a few nymphs.
-The size of the fly box is similar to a box of matches.
+On some summer days when I fish a small alpine stream, all I bring is a tiny fly case with a few dry fly patterns and a few nymphs.
+The size of the box is similar to a box of matches.

-For dry flies and terrestrials I prefer transparent fly boxes with small compartments.
+For dry flies and terrestrials I prefer transparent boxes with small compartments.
 This way of storing keeps the flies nice and loose and doesn’t damage delicate wings for example.
 If the box is transparent it makes it easier to preselect a fly without even opening the box (which can come in handy on windy days).

-A nice choice to complement the traditional set up is a vintage Richard Wheatley of England fly box that you can get on sites that sell vintage tackle and eBay.
+A nice choice to complement the traditional set up is a vintage Richard Wheatley of England fly case that you can get on sites that sell vintage tackle and eBay.
 They have a very slim silhouette and hold dozens of wet flies and nymphs.
 Personally I love the vintage feel to it with the scratches and dents telling of former fly fishing adventures.

-A vintage Richard Wheatley fly box
+A fine model by Richard Wheatley fly boxes

 A similarly slim box with a more modern touch to it is the Tacky Slit Silicone Insert.
-The American made fly boxes have made a name for themselves in recent years and rightly so.
+The American made fly cases have made a name for themselves in recent years and rightly so.
 Even before opening the box you feel they are well made and will last a long time.
 The magnetic closure at the corners of the fly cases is a really effective and convenient feature.
 On top their patented slit silicone feature secures the flies and makes sure they stay where they are.
 Even after removing flies dozens of times I could not detect any deterioration of the silicone slits.

-A modern, slim alternative to the Tacky Slit Silicone fly case is the foam fly box from C&F Design.
+A modern, slim alternative to the Tacky Slit Silicone fly case is the foam model from C&F Design.
 It has a very nice build quality as well and gives you a bit more freedom in terms of organizing your patterns.
-Yet, if I had to choose I would opt for the Tacky Fly Box as their slit silicone system is the most precise and repeatable way of fixing your flies inside the box.
+Yet, if I had to choose I would opt for the Tacky Fly Fishing Box as their slit silicone system is the most precise and repeatable way of fixing your flies inside the box.

-Guideline Fly Box used for seatrout flies
+Guideline Fly Case used for seatrout flies

 For salmon I have relied on similar builds.
 I mostly use two fly cases.
 One of them holds smaller salmon flies and also the hooks for the tube flies.
 In the other one I store large tube flies.